kevinStekelenburg/conversation-change-covid19/README.md

 ## About

 This dataset has been created by Stan Wiggers, Kevin Stekelenburg, Ruben Custers, Eric Volten and Anne van Veenendaal.
-The dataset has been created on behalf of Tilburg University for the courses Online Data Collections (oDCM) and Data Preparation and Workflow Management (DPrep).
+The dataset has been created on behalf of Tilburg University for the courses Online Data Collection and Management (oDCM) and Data Preparation and Workflow Management (DPrep).